 13. Wireline Carriers and Service Providers.
 The SBA has developed a definition of small entities for telephone communications companies except radiotelephone (wireless) companies.
-The Census Bureau reports that there were 2,321 such telephone companies in operation for at least one year at the end of 1992.68 According to the SBA's definition, a small business telephone company other than a radiotelephone company is one employing no more than 1,500 persons.
-69 Åll but 26 of the 2,321 non-radiotelephone companies listed by the Census Bureau were reported to have fewer than 1,000 employees.
+The Census Bureau reports that there were 2,321 such telephone companies in operation for at least one year at the end of 1992.
+69 According to the SBA's definition, a small business telephone company other than a radiotelephone company is one employing no more than 1,500 persons.
+70 All but 26 of the 2,321 non-radiotelephone companies listed by the Census Bureau were reported to have fewer than 1,000 employees.
 Thus, even if all 26 of those companies had more than 1,500 employees, there would still be 2,295 non-radiotelephone companies that might qualify as small entities or small ILECs.
 We do not have data specifying the number of these carriers that are not independently owned and operated, and thus are unable at this time to estimate with greater precision the number of wireline carriers and service providers that would qualify as small business concerns under the SBA's definition.
-Consequently, we estimate that fewer than 2,295 small telephone communications companies other than radiotelephone companies are small entities or small ILECs that may be affected by the proposed rules, if adopted.
+Consequently, we estimate that fewer than 2,295 small telephone communications companies other than radiotelephone companies are small entities or small ILECs that may be affected by the proposed rules, herein adopted.

 14. Local Exchange Carriers.
 Neither the Commission nor the SBA has developed a definition for small providers of local exchange services (LECs).
-The closest applicable definition under the SBA rules is for telephone communications companies other than radiotelephone (wireless) companies.
-70 According to the most recent Telecommunications Industry Revenue data, 1,348 incumbent carriers reported that they were engaged in the provision
+The closest applicable definition under the SBA rules is